-Histamine plays an important role in human allergies, but is not as big a factor in canine allergies.
+Histamine plays an important role in human allergies but is not as big a factor in canine allergies.
 For this reason, antihistamines are generally not highly effective for moderate to severe atopy.
 That being said, antihistamines are generally safe.
 Drowsiness is typically their only side effect.
 Antihistamines can be more effective when used with EFAs (essential fatty acids).
-EFAs themselves have no side effects, but they may not be effective until up to two months after start of treatment.
+EFAs themselves have no side effects, but they may not be effective until up to two months after the start of treatment.

 While steroids and antihistamines attempt to control the symptoms of atopic dermatitis, ASIT seeks to strengthen the immune system against airborne allergens so that symptoms are a non-issue.
-Similar to what vaccinations are to viruses, ASIT is an injection regimen that helps build your dog’s immunity to environmental allergens.
+Similar to what vaccinations are for viruses, ASIT is an injection regimen that helps build your dog’s immunity to environmental allergens.

 First, your veterinarian will perform allergy testing to reveal which allergens affect your pet.
 Then, after determining the allergens to which your dog is sensitive, we can do our best to avoid them.
-But avoiding allergens has extremely limited results, especially in regard to the airborne variety.
+But avoiding allergens has extremely limited results, especially regarding the airborne variety.
 This is where ASIT comes in; now we can proceed to desensitize your pooch to the allergens we identified earlier.
 (This may or may not be in addition to other treatments, depending on your vet’s recommendation.)

 The immunotherapy injections in ASIT stimulate the immune system to resist the allergic reactions of the allergens contained within them.
 This helps prevent the reaction or at least makes it a lot more bearable.
 ASIT injections are administered every 1 to 3 weeks perpetually.
 They become effective in 6 to 12 months and have a 60 to 70% success rate.